-AUSTRALIA Financial services: There are no specific requirements to disclose transactions between the insurer and the insurtech start-up.
-That being said, where permitted by law, such disclosure may be required in order to satisfy Australian financial services license conditions (the insurer and insurtech company will likely hold this license).
-This will depend on the exact licensing arrangements of each party.
-AML/CTF: There are transaction reporting requirements imposed on entities that provide certain life insurance products.
-These transaction reporting requirements oblige the regulated entities to report transactions to the regulator and not to each other.
-Some customer due diligence outsourcing arrangements will require the parties to share/disclose transactions to each other. ) CHINA As mentioned, a major connected party transaction must be reported to CBIRC for recordal within 15 days of occurrence (approval) of such transaction.
-HONG KONG There are none from the insurance regulatory perspective, except for notification or approval requirements under the outsourcing regime.
-INDONESIA From an insurance regulatory perspective, there are no disclosure requirements for related-party transactions assuming the insurer is not a listed company.
-JAPAN From an insurance regulatory perspective, there are no disclosure requirements for related-party transactions. ( MALAYSIA An insurer is required to disclose all related-party transactions in its financial statements in accordance with prescribed accounting standards.
-It is also required to report its related-party transactions to BNM if such transactions are material or involve a consideration exceeding RM 1 million in aggregate.
-As set out above, and unless exempted, material outsourcing arrangements must be approved by BNM.
-PHILIPPINES Yes, insurance companies are required to adequately disclose their related party transactions in their annual reports and comply with certain related party transaction reporting requirements. (:: SINGAPORE There are none, assuming that the insurer and the insurtech start-up are not listed companies.
+10 Are there any regulatory requirements on the disclosure of the transactions and connected transactions thereafter between the insurer and the insurtech start-up?

+CHINA Yes, there are different regulatory requirements on the disclosure of the connected transactions depending on major connected transactions or general connected transactions.
+HONG KO There are none from the insurance regulatory perspective (assuming that the insurer is not a listed company and is not subject to listing rule), except for notification or approval requirements under the outsourcing regime.
+INDONES From an insurance regulatory perspective, there are no disclosure requirements for related-party transactions assuming the insurer is not a listed company.
+JAPAN From an insurance regulatory perspective, there are no disclosure requirements for related-party transactions.
+MALAYSI An insurer is required to disclose all related-party transactions in its financial statements in accordance with prescribed accounting standards and report to its board of directors on the nature and extent of all related party transactions entered into.
+It is also required to report its related-party transactions to BNM if such transactions are material or involve a consideration exceeding MYR 1 million in aggregate.
+As set out in our response to Question 9 above, unless exempted, material outsourcing arrangements must be approved by BNM.
+PHILIPPI Yes, insurance companies are required to adequately disclose their related party transactions in their annual reports and comply with certain related party transaction reporting requirements.
+SINGAPO There are none, assuming that the insurer and the insurtech start-up are not listed companies.
 TAIWAN An insurer is required to disclose all related-party transactions in its financial statements in accordance with prescribed accounting standards.
-It is also required to disclose all related-party transactions in the Insurance Enterprise Information Disclosure Website established by the Insurance Bureau.
+It is also required to disclose all related-party transactions in the Insurance Enterprise Information Disclosure Website established by the Insurance Bureau of the FSC.
+THAILAN There are none, assuming that the insurer is not a listed company.

-Are there any regulatory requirements on the disclosure of the transactions and connected transactions thereafter between the insurer and the insurtech start-up?
+10 Are there any regulatory requirements on the disclosure of the transactions and connected transactions thereafter between the insurer and the insurtech start-up?

-THAILAND There are none, assuming that the insurer is not a listed company.
 If the insurer and the insurtech start-up are related parties, the parties' signatories must notify and send draft contracts or key terms of such contracts to the board and/or the general meeting of shareholders for approval before execution.

 In addition, the general requirements related to transfer pricing issue, anti-money laundering and other general compliance requirements may apply.